zulis/Imrod/README.md

 Imrod
 =======

-Imrod is a mesh viewer rendered with an OpenGL
+Imrod is a mesh viewer rendered using OpenGL

 Screenshot
 ----------